bahgaat/cs61a/ants/ReadMe.md

 This project combines functional and object-oriented programming paradigms, focusing on the material from Chapter 2.5 of Composing Programs.
 The project also involves understanding, extending, and testing a large program.

-To play a text-based game, use:
+To play a text-based game, run:

 python3 ants.py

-To play a graphical game, use:
+To play a graphical game, run:

 python3 gui.py